Itineraries > The Westchester House B&B Saratoga Sampler

-These sample itineraries are based on our guests experiences while staying at the Six Sisters Bed and Breakfast over the past 20 years.
+These sample itineraries are based on our guests experiences while staying at the The Westchester House Bed & Breakfast over the past 20 years.
 Each season offers various options on things to do and one attraction may have a multitude of offerings.
 For example, at the Saratoga Spa State Park there is everything from golfing, hiking, swimming, performing arts, ice skating, cross country skiing and more...

 An overview of downtown Saratoga Springs would include a walk along Broadway and side streets of Caroline and Phila, with a wide variety of shops and restaurants.
 The Canfield Casino, Saratoga Historical Museum, Italian Gardens, Carousel and Mineral Springs are all conveniently located in Congress Park.
 The Urban Cultural Park across the street in an old trolley station offers an overview of the city architecture and history of the springs.
 The new Saratoga Arts District off of Broadway offers a variety of artisans and their work.